Frank Woodhull

 Frank Woodhull (c.
-1858 – after 1908), born Mary Johnson, was a Canadian-born immigrant who is known for adopting a male identity in the United States for over 15 years, which was discovered in 1908 during processing at Ellis Island.
+1858 – after 1908), born Mary Johnson, was a Canadian-born immigrant to the United States who is known for adopting a male identity for over 15 years, which was discovered in 1908 during processing at Ellis Island.
 This has led to some contemporary speculation that Woodhull was a transgender man.

 Early life

 All that is known about Woodhull's early life comes from interviews of him, where he states he is around 50 years old and was born in Canada to parents of English origin.
 Some sources without citation claim he was born in Toronto, Ontario.
 After his father died around 1878, he immigrated to the United States and lived for around 15 years as a woman, describing these years as "hard."

 Identity change

 Around 1893 and by this time living in California, Woodhull began identifying as a man.
 In an interview with The New York Times, he attributed this to a desire for social mobility and his masculine physical appearance.
 He worked various jobs presenting as a man from this period up to 1908.